The classification of multiplicity-free plethysms of Schur functions: Near maximal constituents of

-To compute $\Phi(\SSTS)$ we note that the unique entry of $S$ not containing~1 is ${ \young(23)}\!\;$, which occurs in the removable box in row $x= 6$.
-Remove this box and its entries $2, 3$.
-Remove the 20 initial entries 1 in the tableau entries and adjoin these to row~1.
-Then add the removed numbers $2, 3$ to row~2 (shown in blue below).
-We obtain $ \Phi(\SSTS)\in \SSYT(\beta, \la)$ as in \cref{rowen2}.
+To compute $\Phi(\SSTT_2)$, we first move the 1 entries as above.
+Next, we observe the unique entry of $\SSTT_2$ not containing 1 occurs in the removable box $\SSTT(3,2)= { \young(23)}$ in row $x = 3$; we remove this box and its entries.
+Then add the removed numbers 2, 3 to the second row (shown in blue).
+The result is the Young tableau $\Phi(\SSTT_2)$.

-Next we compute $\Phi(\SSTT)$.
-The unique entry of $\SSTT$ not containing 1 is ${ \young(22)}$, which occurs in the removable box in row $x=6$.
-Remove this box and its entries 2,2.
-Remove the 20 initial entries 1 in the tableau entries and adjoin these to row 1.
-We now insert the removed numbers 2 and 2 into row 2 using RSK-insertion.
-In the first addition, the 2 bumps the entry 3 from row 2 into row 3.
-As row 3 consists only of entries 3 there are no further bumps.
-The second insertion is just an addition to row 2.
-We show the bumped boxes from the first insertion in red in \cref{rowen2}, and insertion for the second addition in blue in \cref{rowen2}.
-The added boxes are in rows $a=3$ and $b=2$.
+To compute $\Phi(\SSTT_3)$, we first move the 1 entries as above.
+Next, we observe the unique entry of $\SSTT_3$ not containing 1 occurs in the removable box $\SSTT(3,2)= { \young(22)}$ in row $x = 3$; we remove this box and its entries.
+Then add the removed numbers 2, 2 to the second row (shown in cyan) and, using the RSK bumping algorithm, displace the entry 3 to the third row (shown in pink).
+In more detail: in the first addition, the 2 bumps the entry 3 from the second row into the third row; as the third row consists only of entries 3 there are no further bumps.
+The second insertion simply adds the entry 2 to the right of the second row.
+The result is the Young tableau $\Phi(\SSTT_3)$.

 \end{eg}

 We let $M(\nu)$ be the set of all partitions $\beta \vdash 2n$ such that $\beta$ can be obtained from $\bar\nu-\varepsilon_1$ by first removing a node from $\bar\nu-\varepsilon_1$ in row $x>1$ and then adding two nodes in rows $a \geq b \geq 2$ where $\beta_a\neq \beta_b$ if $a\neq b$.
 In particular, $\beta$ can be written in the form $\beta= \bar\nu-\varepsilon_1-\varepsilon_x+\varepsilon_a+\varepsilon_b$ for some $2\leq a,b,x$ with conditions as above.
 A partition $\beta\in M(\nu)$ may be obtained in the form $\beta=\bar\nu-\varepsilon_1-\varepsilon_x+\varepsilon_a+\varepsilon_b$ for different choices of $a\geq b$ satisfying the conditions above ($x$ is then uniquely determined); we note that $\beta$ has only one such form if $x\not\in \{a,b\}$.
 We let $I(\beta)$ be the set of possible pairs $(a,b)$ for $\beta$ as above.